isaachowen/mturks_assistant/README.md

 # atomized_webscrape_data_pipeline_with_mturks
 ### A system to automate labor-intensive webscraping leveraging Amazon Mechanical Turks and a data quality management "state machine."

-## Cheaply and quickly assemble a list of email addresses for an email mass marketing campaign.
+## Cheaply and quickly assemble contacts for an email marketing campaign.
 This instance of the project takes a list of thousands of American universities and a desired marketing demographic and outputs a relevant list of email addresses for students and clubs across those universities.
 Granular contact information is gathered across highly varied website formats en-masse by an "army" of Mechanical Turks completing thousands of small tasks concurrently over a few hours.
 The system relies on automated validation of their work.
 This project saved ~160 hours of manual research and data entry work, and gathered ~3,200 targeted leads for ~$1,000, costing $0.31 per lead (including email address, name, club name, relevant topics of interest).

-### Automated webscraping requires well-understood website format.
+### Traditional automated webscraping requires well-understood website format.
 If there are many different websites of interest containing data you want to scrape, writing scripts that crawl through all the different websites is not practical.
 Performing the work manually is often the only realistic way of gathering that information because of the ad-hoc human judgement required to navigate a website's UI (Prior to the advent of LLM-based agents.
 This project was built before the release of ChatGPT.)